openfga/openfga/docs/authzen/README.md

 ## Implementation Decisions and Tradeoffs

 This section documents key design decisions made when mapping AuthZEN concepts to OpenFGA's architecture.
-Understanding these tradeoffs is essential for users familiar with both systems.

 ### Concept Mapping